Womens Political Committee

 WPC Herstory

 Marcia Herman and Lisa Specht were part of a women’s networking group in downtown Los Angeles in the mid to late 1970’s.
 Through discussion with women from various fields in their networking group they recognized that having women at the table, participating in making laws in California would have a profound impact on all of their lives.
 In 1977 Marcia and Lisa along with Joan Palevsky decided to form a PAC to support qualified women candidates in California.
-They put together a group of 10-12 women and planned a fundraising dinner (which Joan hosted) as their first event.
-That successful launch led to many more dinners and the beginnings of what has grown into todays Women’s Political Committee.
+They put together a group of about a dozen women and planned a fundraising dinner (which Joan hosted) as their first event.
+That successful launch led to many more dinners and the beginnings of what has grown into today’s Women’s Political Committee.

-As the WPC grew, Peg Yorkin persuaded the group to institute membership dues to build up funds to support candidates.
+As the WPC grew, the late Peg Yorkin persuaded the group to institute membership dues to build up funds to support candidates.
 Endorsement criteria and guidelines were formalized; all candidates must meet with the group in person; the group would function as a “committee of the whole” with every member having an equal vote in endorsement and contribution decisions.
 And the most critical and undisputed requirement was that any woman endorsed must support women’s reproductive choice.
 No exceptions.

 Today WPC is made up of more than 200 members who fund qualified pro- choice women in California and across the country.
 And while our Executive Committee serves as the fulcrum of the group, WPC still operates as a committee of the whole.